phoenix-ru/fervid/README.md

 This project uses [Vue SFC playground](https://sfc.vuejs.org) as its reference to compare the output.
 As of April 2023, fervid is capable of producing the DEV code almost identical to the official compiler, except for:
 - [WIP] Context variables.
 This includes usages like `{{ foo + bar.buzz }}` or `<div v-if="isShown">`.
   These usages require a JavaScript parser and transformer like SWC and support for them in fervid is currently ongoing.
-- Patch flags.
+- [WIP] Patch flags.
 These are used to help Vue runtime when diffing the VNodes.
 If a VNode only has one prop which is dynamic, and all the other props and text are static, this needs to be conveyed to Vue for fast updates.
 I am currently researching how they are originally implemented.

 To check correctness of fervid, you can compare the [run log](run.log) to the output of playground.
 For doing so, go to https://sfc.vuejs.org and paste in the contents of [crates/fervid/benches/fixtures/input.vue](crates/fervid/benches/fixtures/input.vue).